compintell/Mooncake.jl/README.md

 Before an initial release, this package was called `Taped.jl`, but that name ceased to be helpful when we stopped using a classic "Wengert list"-style type to implement AD.
 For about 48 hours is was called `Phi.jl`, but the community guidelines state that the name of packages in the general registry should generally be at least 5 characters in length.

-Disambiguation: when choosing the name `Tapir.jl` we were only vaguely aware of other work [of the same name](https://github.com/wsmoses/Tapir-LLVM), and didn't feel that it presented a serious name clash as it isn't AD-specific or a Julia project.
+We then chose `Tapir.jl`, and didn't initially feel that other work [of the same name](https://github.com/wsmoses/Tapir-LLVM) presented a serious name clash, as it isn't AD-specific or a Julia project.
-As it turns out, there has been significant work attempting to integrate the ideas from this work into the [Julia compiler](https://github.com/JuliaLang/julia/pull/39773), so it is possible that this package name _may_ change again at _some_ point in the future.
+As it turns out, there has been significant work attempting to integrate the ideas from this work into the [Julia compiler](https://github.com/JuliaLang/julia/pull/39773), so the clash is something of a problem.

+We finally settled on `Mooncake.jl`.
+Hopefully this name will stick.

 # Project Status